N0tA1dan/pymba/README.md

 # Pymba

-Pymba a simple MBA obfuscator.
+Pymba, a simple MBA obfuscator

 ## What is MBA Obfuscation?